TheOllster/esphome-roller-blinds/README.md

 Usage:

+Before uploading, change all variables enclosed with "< >".

 To set the zero-position(open) of the blind, hold "button1" and release after 3-10s.
 To set the closed-position, hold "button3" and release after 3-10s.